Top 10 Things to Do in Japan in January

 7. Shirakawago Village

 Shirakawago (白川郷) is a picturesque traditional Japanese village in central Japan which is designated to UNESCO World Heritage list.
 This beautiful village is recommended to visit all year round as it displays gorgeous scenery on each season, but I must say that winter time is slightly more special than other seasons.
 The entire village is covered in white snow, and light-up events are held annually at several nights in January and February.
-In 2019, the regulation of the light-up event has changed and visitors are required to make a reservation in advance via the official website.
+Last year, the regulation of the light-up event was changed and visitors are required to make a reservation in advance via the official website.
 Please check the link below for more details.

 8. The Icicles of Misotsuchi